explosion/spaCy/website/docs/api/pipeline-functions.md

 ## doc_cleaner {#doc_cleaner tag="function" new="3.2.1"}

 Clean up `Doc` attributes.
-Intended for use at the end of pipelines with listeners (`tok2vec`, `transformer`) that store tensors and other values that can require a lot of memory and frequently aren't needed after the whole pipeline has run.
+Intended for use at the end of pipelines with `tok2vec` or `transformer` pipeline components that store tensors and other values that can require a lot of memory and frequently aren't needed after the whole pipeline has run.

 > #### Example
 >